 Solar-powered water quality sensors could help fish farmers protect their aquatic assets and safeguard the future of food.

-Aquaculture currently supplies more than half of the world’s seafood, and in the last 10 years, the profits from global fish farming have quadrupled to more than 230 billion US dollars annually.
+Aquaculture currently supplies more than half of the world’s seafood, and in the last 10 years, the profits from global fish farming have quadrupled to more than 230 billion USD annually.
 However, pollution from industrial activities is seeping into commercial ponds and killing off millions of dollars’ worth of fish.
 Agricultural fertilizers, for example, increase nutrients in the water leading to algal blooms.
-As the algae decomposes it uses up the oxygen supply, causing the fish to suffocate.
+As the algae decompose, they use up the oxygen supply, causing the fish to suffocate.

 The researchers built this multisensory system using a multidimensional integrated circuit (MD-IC).
 “Integrating different functions onto one computer chip is complex and expensive,” lead author Nazek El-Atab explains.
 “But we have combined several chips into a cube so that each face serves a different purpose.”
 The connected chips then act as one device.

 The cube is designed to float with the sensors for pH, temperature, salinity and ammonia levels on the downward facing side.
-The casing is weighted to ensure it remains that way, even when disturbed by fish.
+The casing is weighted to ensure that it remains facing down, even when disturbed by fish.
 "We wanted to create something small and light weight,” says Nazek.
 “The farmer can simply throw the device into the water, and it rotates itself into the right position”.

 El-Atab, N., Almansour, R., Alhazzany, A., Suwaidan, R., Alghamdi, Y., Babatain, W., Shaikh, S.F., Khan, S.M., Qaiser, N. & Hussain, M.M.
 Heterogeneous cubic multidimensional integrated circuit for water and food security in fish farming ponds.
 Small 16, 1905399 (2019).| article